kaziMuntasirRahman/documentation/backend/VercelDeploy.md

 ### Prerequisites

-- You have an Express.js server set up.
+- You should have an Express.js server set up.
-- You have a Vercel account.
+- You should have a Vercel account.
 [Sign up here](https://vercel.com/signup).

-### Steps for Deployment
+### 5 Steps for Deployment

 #### 1. Install Vercel CLI